rui-zhang-ocean/RSKtools/README.md

     - `RSKselectdowncast` is renamed to `RSKpreserveupcast`.
     - `RSKselectupcast` is renamed to `RSKpreservedowncast`.
     - `RSKreadwavetxt` is removed.
+    - Renamed following functions that are typically called internally:
+      · RSKfirmwarever to readfirmwarever
+      · RSKgetprofiles to getprofiles
+      · RSKreaddownsample to readdownsample
+      · RSKreadevents to readevents
+      · RSKreadgeodata to readgeodata
+      · RSKsamplingperiod to readsamplingperiod
+      · RSKver to returnversion
+      · RSKreadannotations to readannotations
+      · RSKconstants to loadconstants
+      · datenum2RSKtime to datenum2rsktime
+      · RSKtime2datenum to rsktime2datenum
+    - Move subfunctions that are mostly for internal use into folder ../rsktools/Utilities/
     - Axis in subplots are consistent in visualization mode of all post-processing functions.
     - Plot downcast only when both downcast and upcast are processed in visualization mode.
     - Revise `RSKalignchannel` visualize mode by plotting against time instead of sea pressure.